20 Best Chinese New Year Books for Kids

 It's Chinese New Year, Curious George!
 Board book for kids

 This is such a cute addition to the popular Curious George series!
-Each page has 4 short lines of text with rhyme, great for little kids to listen and read along.
-Chinese customs, like red envelopes, and lantern festival are explain in a kid-friendly way.
-The illustrations are bright and colorful, and the board book pages are durable, perfect for busy toddler hands.
+Each page has four short lines of rhyming text, which is great for little kids to listen to and read along.
+Chinese customs, like red envelopes and lantern festivals, are explained with a catchy cadence.
+The bright, colorful illustrations and the board book pages are durable for busy toddler hands.

-As a Chinese American mom, I appreciate seeing my culture celebrated by a popular, timeless children’s book character!
-If your child is a fan of Curious George, this would be a fun way to introduce Chinese traditions for Lunar New Year!
+As a Chinese American mom, I appreciate seeing my culture celebrated by a popular, timeless children’s book character.
+If your child is a fan of Curious George, this would be a fun way to introduce Chinese traditions for the Lunar New Year.

 Celebrating Chinese New Year History, Traditions, and Activities – A Holiday Book for Kids

-For kids who are ready for more depth and details, this book gives an excellent overview about the plethora of Chinese New Year decorations, legends, foods, and festivities.
-The large font and colorful pictures make this book approachable for budding and fluent readers alike.
-Plus, important words are translated into Chinese characters and pinyin, so readers are gently introduced to the language.
+For kids ready for more details, this book delves into the plethora of Chinese New Year decorations, legends, foods, and festivities.
+The large font and colorful pictures make this book approachable for budding and fluent readers.
+Important words are translated into Chinese characters and pinyin, gently introducing readers to the language.

 Year of the Dog book series